Alonso-del-Arte/algebraic-integer-calculator/Basics.md

 so far, the non-integral fractions must have denominators congruent to $\pm 1
 \bmod 9$, which suggests that (FINISH WRITING)

+Denominators $2$ and $6$ are also possible, these may occur when $d$ is cubefree but not squarefree.

 (FINISH WRITING)

 The number $d$ may be negative, but the rings of $\mathbb Q(\root 3 \of d)$ and